 On the afternoon of election day, Nov.
 4, four Boy Scouts, under the direction of Rev. Albert Sheppard, placed Red Cross advertising matter in all the homes of Forest Hills and East Forest Hills.
-Last Sunday afternoon a large group of ladies met in the Presbyterian Church for the purpose of organizing the canvass which is going forward for the National Red Cross Roll Call.
+Last Sunday afternoon a large group of ladies met in the Presbyterian Church for large group of ladies met in the Fresbyterian Church for the purpose of organizing the canvass which is going forward for the National Red Cross Roll Call.
 Every home and business house in the community will be given an opportunity to join this roll call by dollar membership.
-It is hoped that, in view of the work carried on by the Red Cross, a 100 per cent response will be made to this appeal in Forest Hills.
+It is hoped that, in view of the work carried on by the Red Cross, a 100 per cent response will be made to this appeal in Forcet Hills. in Forest Hills.